Skip to content

 Restricted under -U

-.sys.exec, .sys.cmd, and .sys.listen are RAY_FN_RESTRICTED — they can either run arbitrary shell commands or change the process's network surface.
-The introspection entries (.sys.args, .sys.build, .sys.info, .sys.mem, .sys.gc, .sys.env, .sys.timeit) are unrestricted.
+.sys.exec, .sys.cmd, .sys.listen, and .sys.querylog.enable are RAY_FN_RESTRICTED — they can run arbitrary shell commands, change the process's network surface, or change server-wide logging behaviour.
+The introspection entries (.sys.args, .sys.build, .sys.info, .sys.mem, .sys.prof, .sys.querylog, .sys.gc, .sys.env, .sys.timeit) are unrestricted.

 Reference